paulomarruda/CommonDataStructures/README.md

 # Introduction
 **Common Data Structures** (CDS): A collection of data structures and algorithms commonly used.
-It is included APIs for the following data structures:
+It includes APIs for the following data structures:

 - **Vector**: A dynamic allocated array inspired by the C++ `std::vector` class.
 - **Tuple**: An immutable array-like structure inspired by Python's `tuple` class.